Safe Connectivity Maintenance of Underactuated Multi-Agent Networks in Dynamic Oceanic Environments: Simulation Study

-The upper connectivity bound $\rcom$ in \ref{eq:conn_constraint} and \ref{eq:indicatorFunc} is set to $9$km, which corresponds approximately to radio communication capabilities for \ac{ASV} and we set the collision lower threshold from \ref{eq:coll_av} to $\rcoll=100$m, such that the \ac{ASV}s would still have some margin in real conditions.
-Moreover, we also set the edge hysteresis parameter from \ref{eq:indicatorFunc} to $\epsilon= 300$m.
-We use the euclidean norm to measure inter-agent distances $d(\qi, \qj)$ and the minimum flock center distance to target $d_{min}(\T)$.
+The upper connectivity bound $\rcom$ in Eq. (\ref{eq:conn_constraint}) and (\ref{eq:indicatorFunc}) is set to $9$km, which corresponds approximately to radio communication capabilities for \ac{ASV}s.
+The collision lower threshold from Eq. (\ref{eq:coll_av}) is set to $\rcoll=100$m, providing a practical margin, as one would typically do in a real-world implementation.
+Moreover, we define $\epsilon= 300$m for the edge hysteresis parameter from Eq. (\ref{eq:indicatorFunc}).
+We use the Euclidean norm to measure inter-agent distances $d(\qi, \qj)$ and the minimum flock center distance to target $d_{min}(\T)$.
+The parameters used in the experiments are summarized in Table \ref{tab:parameters}.

-\subsection{Numerical results}
+\subsection{Numerical Results}

-The results over a-priori known true currents (HC-HC) and realistic scenario (FC-HC) are presented in Table \ref{tab:results}.
-Both \ac{HJR-Flocking} and \ac{HJR-Reactive} exhibit superior performance in terms of connectivity and collision metrics compared to the baseline \ac{HJR}.
-Thus we conduct statistical testing to compare \ac{HJR-Reactive} and \ac{HJR-Flocking}.
-Regarding the disconnection and collision rate, we perform a one-sided two-sample z proportion test for \ac{HJR-Flocking} against \ac{HJR-Reactive}.
+The results over apriori known true currents (HC-HC) and realistic scenario (FC-HC) are presented in Table \ref{tab:results}.
+Both \ac{mt-HJR-LISIC} and \ac{mt-HJR-RC} exhibit superior performance in terms of connectivity and collision metrics compared to the baseline \ac{mt-HJR-B}.
+Thus, we conduct statistical testing to compare \ac{mt-HJR-RC} and \ac{mt-HJR-LISIC}.
+Regarding the disconnection and collision rate, we perform a one-sided two-sample z proportion test for \ac{mt-HJR-LISIC} against \ac{mt-HJR-RC}.